zeeshanmcp12/golang/notes.md

 - What is "idiomatic Go code"?
   - An "idiom" is a pattern of speech for a certain region, people, or language.
 In Go programming "idiomatic" code is code that adheres to the convention of the language.

+- If you have 5 porch lights, how many messages can you encode?
+  - Answer: 32

+- Consult this link https://en.wikipedia.org/wiki/Transistor_count and then choose the number of transistors (aka circuits, switches, "lightbulbs" in my porch analogy) which can be found on processors today.
+Choose the answer below which is CLOSEST to what is presented on the wikipedia page.
+  - 50+ Billion
+  - 50+ Million
+  - 50+ Thousand
+  - 50+

+- rune is an alias for int32
+  - true

+- If you use type int, then the compiler will choose whether int32 or int64 is used.
+Another way to say this is that int has implementation-specific sizes.
+  - true

+Go source code is always UTF-8. true

+A string is a sequence of bytes that represent Unicode code points, called runes. true